GSA/piv-guides/_userguides/01_digital_signing.md

 8. Now you can send the digitally signed document to the next approver. _Each successive approver will be able to open the document and double-click the **Signature Line** with his/her name and complete the signing process._

 ### Add Multiple Invisible Signatures
 **<We don't need to repeat the procedures if we refer them to the previous "Invisible Signature" section.
-Are the procedures identical?>**
+We can delete all but the very last statement: "Final approver will see multiple..." and final screenshot.>**
 One or more approvers may sign a document by using the _invisible signature_ method: [Add an Invisible Digital Signature](#add-an-invisible-digital-signature).

 1. Open your document and click the **File** tab.